 Dog Bites & Attacks – Animal Injuries Compensation

 Dogs are known to bite over 200,000 people each year in the UK.
 Since the rules laid out in the Dangerous Dogs Act 1991 were tightened up, more offenders will receive more serious sentences, including prison if they are held to have been responsible for injuries caused by their pet.
-If an animal causes injury, loss or damage it may be possible for you to claim compensation, often against the dog’s owner, and our team of specialist Wakefield personal injury solicitors will be able to advise you on how to make a claim.
+If an animal causes injury, loss or damage it may be possible for you to claim compensation, often against the dog’s owner, and our team of specialist Wakefield personal injury solicitors will be able to guide you on how to make a claim.

 Dog Bite Injury Lawyers